SvenGarson/pong/working/working_notes.md

 - Handle all Todo's
 - Working and other un-necessary directories are removed
 - Documentation
-- Add all dependency reference in Makefile; source and headers
+- Cleanup Makefile, indicate all depenencies etc.

 ## Things to do for the next clean project
 - cleanup resources on error and clean exits alike even though the OS